Pet AnimalsDogDog Breeds

 Common Health Issues in German Spitz Dogs

-Dental Problems: They have small mouths and crowded teeth, which can lead to dental issues such as tartar buildup and gum disease.
+Dental Problems: Due to their small mouths and crowded teeth, they may experience dental issues like tartar buildup and gum disease.

 Health check-up of the German Spitz Dogs